javinyx/GraphRanker/README.md

 TopK                                            1,0 # or 0,1
 ```

-## Choices
+## Decisions

-Due to the nature of the project, being both space and time efficient, I made the following choices:
+Due to the nature of the project, being both space and time efficient, I made the following decisions:

 - Store only the best graph weights and indexes instead of the whole matrix, as heavier graphs will never be in the top k list except the first few.